About Stacey and Midwife for Your Life

 It’s not “the arriving” at your goal that’s interesting – it’s who you become on the journey.

 How can people sample your work to see if it’s right for them?

 A great way to sample my work is by downloading the free Purpose and Passion Guidebook.

 When you sign up to receive it you’ll also receive a subscription to my Special Delivery eZine, my weekly email newsletter.

 It’s also free and in it I share stories and articles that are filled with tips, tools, and techniques to create an authentic and happy life.

 And I’d love to share them with you.
 Again, you can access them here.

 What if I want to work one-on-one with you, can I call you?

 Yes, of course!
-If you’re interested, I’ve created a completely complimentary “Discover Your Purpose Strategy Session” that helps us know very quickly if we would be a good match for working together.
+If you’re interested, I’ve created a completely complimentary “Discovery Session” that helps us know very quickly if we would be a good match for working together.